Frequently asked questions

 I've seen a media article claiming that you're holding back funds?
 Is this true?

-No. All of the money in our grant reserves is intended for grantmaking activities and will help to support children and young people.
-We are committed to ensuring that donations are spent responsibly, and a rigorous evaluation and decision-making process is in place to ensure that this money goes on to have the greatest possible impact on young lives.
+No. All money in our grant reserves is intended for grant making activities and will help to support children and young people.
+We are committed to ensuring that donations are spent responsibly, and that a rigorous evaluation and decision-making process is in place to make sure this money goes on to have the greatest possible impact on young lives.

-Any money not allocated to projects by the time our annual accounts are finalised at the end of June will be paid out in subsequent grant rounds.
-We have recently invested in our grantmaking capacity to ensure that we can allocate funding more quickly, and we have significantly reduced the time it takes to award funding.
+Any money not allocated to projects by the time our annual accounts are finalised (at the end of June) will be paid out in subsequent grant rounds.
+We have recently invested in our grant making capacity to ensure that we can allocate funding more quickly – and we have therefore significantly reduced the time it takes to award funding.

 How does the Charity cover its costs?